Where to Stay in Oaxaca

 Romantic, cozy hotel with just four suites set around a courtyard.
 The minimalistic design and toned-down furniture help to spotlight the fine art collection scattered throughout the property.
 Suites all have king-sized beds; Deluxe and Superior Suites add sofabeds and sleep up to three guests.
 Breakfast is included and features wonderful versions of Oaxacan favorites like chilaquiles and memelitas.
 Wonderful location in a quieter part of the historic center, just steps from the ornate, Baroque-style Basilica of Our Lady of Solitude and about a 10-minute walk to either Santo Domingo de Guzmán Church or the Zócalo and Oaxaca Cathedral.

-12. Hotel Palacio Borghese – Santo Domingo
+12. Ébano by PB – Santo Domingo

 Refined, adults-only boutique hotel in a hacienda, home to an opulent courtyard and a rooftop sun terrace with spectacular city views.
 Spacious rooms and suites all have king-sized beds, jetted baths, and brocade tapestries; some add sofabeds.
 Thoughtful perks include free daily aguas frescas, welcome fruits, and complimentary wine on your last evening there.
 Continental breakfast is included with each booking, served to the courtyard, rooftop, or directly to the guest rooms.
-LGBT+-owned and friendly.
 Amazing spot just a block from Santo Domingo Church, surrounded by restaurants and fresh food markets.

 13. AYOOK – Centro